vignesh101/pdf_chat/README.md

-# Document Chat (OpenAI Assistants + Files)
+# Document Chat (Embeddings + FAISS)

-A simple Python web app to upload documents and chat with them using the OpenAI Assistants API (v2) with file search.
+A simple Python web app to upload documents and chat with them using OpenAI Embeddings for retrieval and a local FAISS vector index.
 Includes a minimal yet polished chat UI and a flexible config supporting custom proxies and base URLs.

 ## Features

-- Upload files to OpenAI and attach to a vector store
+- Upload files and index them locally (FAISS)
-- Assistant with `file_search` tool to ground answers in uploaded files
+- Retrieve top matching chunks via embeddings similarity
-- Per-session threads; persistent assistant/vector store
+- Chat with grounded answers using retrieved snippets
 - Configurable via `config.toml` and environment variables
 - Optional HTTP proxy and SSL verification toggle